kbuckler/linear-cli/README.md

 ## Data Generation and Reporting

-Linear CLI provides tools to populate your Linear workspace with test data and generate reports:
+Linear CLI provides tools to populate your Linear workspace with test data and generate reports with advanced analytics:

 ### Generating Test Data